 Prompting the policy holder to consider their unique situation to include their current age, health conditions, financial position, availability of caregivers, spouse or partner impacts, and the potential need for institutionalized care.

+Reminding the policyholder to consider the cost of care in the area and setting where they expect to receive care.

 Informing the policy holder of factors that impact long-term care costs, such as: